Ken Baxter (rugby league): Playing career

 Ken Baxter made his first-team début for Leigh in the last game of the 1946–47 season, and he played his last match for Leigh against Keighley on Monday 20 August 1956.

+He played in the club's 1951 Lancashire Cup final defeat against Wigan.
+The following season, he played for Leigh in the 1952 Lancashire Cup, and was this time on the winning side against St Helens.